Wallflux Clearinghouse removes tracking from e-mails by replacing tracked content with its untracked origin.

 Here we share with you how to forward tracked mail to Wallflux Clearinghouse for a few different email providers.
 Please share with us if you know of a method/service still missing!

-We have developed a GoogleApp-script especially for forwarding mail from MailChimp, MyClang and Create Send to the Wallflux Clearinghouse.
-The script can be modified to filter on other linktrack mailers, or to forward to Clearinghouse image service.
+Wallflux has developed a GoogleApp-script for forwarding tracked e-mail from MailChimp, MyClang and Create Send to Wallflux Clearinghouse.

-You need to give GooglApp permission to access your Gmailbox and set up a 'trigger' which runs the filter every hour or so.
-Follow the instruction which are written at the start of the script.
+For the script to work, you need to give GooglApp permission to access your Gmailbox.
+Also, you need to set up a 'trigger' which runs the filter hourly.
+In order to do so, you can follow the instruction which are included at the beginning of the script.

 For improved security, you can also download the script and upload it to your own google drive'.
 After you verify & trust the workings of the script (and it isn't very complicated!) connect it to your Gmailbox.
-This way you're sure nobody, also not Wallflux, has access to your email.
+This way Wallflux doesn't need access to your Gmailbox.

 While you're at it, you should disable automatic loading of images as "In some cases, senders may be able to know whether an individual has opened a message with unique image links".
 If you're not turning of images, and you're not proxying requests to "http://gallery.mailchimp.com" you will still be tracked.